iyassou/local-separators/README.md

 `datasets` holds the datasets I used in my thesis save for `roadNetCA`. `src` is where the interesting stuff resides. `src\local_separators.py` is the work horse that underpins this. `src/playground.py` is a large complicated mess of code snippets used for generating figures and trying stuff out in general.

+`masters-thesis.pdf` is the thesis I submitted, for which I received a first! 🥳

 ## What's next?

-As things stand, I've just submitted my thesis, and I intend on contributing to the improvements I mentioned in my conclusion in my spare time.
+As things stand, I intend on contributing to the improvements I mentioned in my conclusion in my spare time.
 These improvements are, in no particular order:

 - porting to a graph theory library that can handle larger graphs quicker
 - implementing a tree-like decomposition of a graph along its local cutvertices